substobeme/BankingSystem/README.md

 # Banking System Project
 _________________________
-Note: Use "stress" folder of the project as thats the version representing the project without any errors.
+Note: Use "stress3" folder of the project as thats the version representing the project without any errors.

 The project involves implementing a Banking Management System using socket Programming.
 Below is a video demo of the said project.